Table of Contents

 The main differences between institutional and retail investors include:

-• Institutional investors invest on behalf of a large number of constituents (e.g. a municipal pension fund); retail investors are individuals who invest for themselves (e.g. an IRA).
+• Institutional investors invest on behalf of a large number of constituents (e.g., a mutual fund or municipal pension fund); retail investors are individuals who invest for themselves (e.g., in an IRA or a self-directed brokerage account).

 • Size (large institutions vs. individuals) and scale of investments.